Giacomo Puccini | Tosca

 In 2015 he graduated from the Russian University of Theatre Art and entered Galina Vishnevskaya's Opera Center, where he debuted especially in parts of Russian operas such as “Iolanta” (Tchaikovsky), “The Tsar's Bride“ (Rimsky-Korsakov), “Onegin” (Tchaikovsky) and “Rigoletto” (Verdi).

-Since 2016/17 Denis Velev is part of the International Opera Studio at the Hamburg State Opera.
+From 2016/17 to 2017/18 Denis Velev was part of the International Opera Studio at the Hamburg State Opera.

 photo: Kartal Karagedik